theguly/iris-doc-src/docs/operations/api.md

 ## References
 The API constantly evolves with IRIS and thus multiple versions exists.
-Use the references below to check which API version applies to your Iris version.
-Starting from Iris v1.4.0, the supported API version can also be checked in the UI `Advanced` > `Server settings`.
+Use the references below to check which API version applies to your IRIS version.
+Starting from IRIS v1.4.0, the supported API version can also be checked in the UI `Advanced` > `Server settings`.

 | IRIS Version|	API Version & Reference |
 |-------------|---------|